Best Harry Potter Books to Prepare for Potterheads Kahoot 3.0

 Preparing for Potterheads 3.0

-Harry Potter and the Philosopher's Stone:
+Harry Potter and the Philosopher's Stone

 Harry is introduced to us in the first book.
 At the age of eleven, he learns he is a wizard.
 We get to know important personalities like Ron Weasley, Hermione Granger, and Professor Dumbledore when Harry enrolls in Hogwarts School of Witchcraft and Wizardry.
 Because it establishes the magical realm, presents Hogwarts, and discloses Harry's relationship with the evil wizard Voldemort, this book is crucial.

-Harry Potter and the Chamber of Secrets:
+Harry Potter and the Chamber of Secrets

-In the second book, which centers on Harry's second year at Hogwarts, he learns the Chamber of Secrets' secret and comes upon an enigmatic journal.
+In the second book, which centres on Harry's second year at Hogwarts, he learns the Chamber of Secrets' secret and comes upon an enigmatic journal.
 Understanding the background of Hogwarts and its founders, as well as the significance of Tom Riddle—who would later transform into Voldemort—is made easier by reading this book.

-Harry Potter and the Prisoner of Azkaban:
+Harry Potter and the Prisoner of Azkaban

 Harry finds out about Sirius Black, a prisoner who escaped from Azkaban and is purportedly after him, in the third book.
 In addition to introducing the idea of Animagi, which frequently shows up in trivia questions, this book is essential reading for anybody interested in learning about the pasts of both Harry's parents and the Marauders.

-Harry Potter and the Goblet of Fire:
+Harry Potter and the Goblet of Fire

 When Harry finds himself unexpectedly thrown into the Triwizard Tournament, the fourth book takes a darker turn.
 New magical schools, perilous tasks, and Voldemort's reappearance are all introduced.
 This book is essential reading for Kahoot preparation because of the intricate plot and the introduction of important characters like Cedric Diggory and Mad-Eye Moody.

-Harry Potter and the Order of the Phoenix:
+Harry Potter and the Order of the Phoenix

 Harry battles the Ministry of Magic in the fifth book because they don't think Voldemort has returned.
-In addition to highlighting the significance of prophecy and the relationship between Harry and Voldemort, it presents the Order of the Phoenix, an organization devoted to battling evil forces.
+In addition to highlighting the significance of prophecy and the relationship between Harry and Voldemort, it presents the Order of the Phoenix, an organisation devoted to battling evil forces.
 Comprehending these particulars is essential to providing precise answers to trivia questions.

 Q2: What was Voldemort’s actual name?